A Breath of Hope Lung Foundation made a few programming changes due to the COVID-19 pandemic.

 A Breath of Hope offers programming support to patients and families who have been hurt by lung cancer and live in the Twin Cities, MN.
 From transportation to companionship to survivor and grief support groups, our goal is to lighten the burden for Minnesotans coping with a lung cancer diagnosis or loss.
 Phone companions are available nationwide.

-A Breath of Hope Volunteer Ambassadors have experienced cancer and wish to help others.
+A Breath of Hope Program Volunteers have experienced cancer and wish to help others.
 They provide transportation to appointments, companionship and a compassionate ear to those in need of additional support during the journey.
-Find out more about the Ambassador Program.
+Find out more about volunteering here.
 Call 952-405-9201 if you can volunteer!

 Patient and family support is also available through our local partner hospital’s support groups in Minneapolis and St. Paul, as well as our own professional facilitated Survivor and Grief Groups.
-To learn more about support groups hosted in our Minnetonka office, visit our Support Group page, email or call 952-405-9201.
+To learn more about support groups, visit our Support Group page, email or call 952-405-9201.

 As one of the least funded cancers, there is a long history of excellent researchers being diverted to other fields where funding is more prevalent.
 ABOH supports talented young investigators who are leading translational lung cancer research that will touch patients within five years.
 These scientists, from top U.S. cancer centers and universities, are selected through a nationwide competitive search.
 Click to find out more about the ABOH Research Fellowship Program.